Find Trade Colleges

 Omega Institute of Cosmetology Trade Programs

 Located in Houma, Louisiana, Omega Institute of Cosmetology is a private for-profit institution.
-The suburban atmosphere of Houma makes it a great place for students who want the amenities of city life without actually living in the middle of a constant hustle and bustle.
+The surrounding area of the school is a good match for students who enjoy city life.

 Where Is Omega Institute of Cosmetology?